coatespeter/first-project-gglamping/README.md

 ![terrible word layout bug](https://i.ibb.co/BjmvtZS/Screenshot-2023-08-19-at-10-25-00.png)

-A small bug I came across involved the Google map and how it looked in relation to the footer.
-I believe there may have been some conflicting styles as I initially had trouble spacing it how i wanted to but in the end I was able to find the issue and insert a simple fix.
+A small bug I came across involved Google Maps and how it looked in relation to the footer.
+I believe there may have been some conflicting styles as I initially had trouble spacing it how i wanted to but in the end, I was able to find the issue and insert a simple fix.

 ![bug 2](https://i.ibb.co/cXpsgqB/Screenshot-2023-08-19-at-12-29-39.png)